videlec/page_ouaibe/webpage/articles/flatsurf.md

 ===============================================

-surface_dynamics is a [SageMath](http://sagemath.org) package for translation surfaces in Sage that I maintain (see the list of contributors below).
+surface_dynamics is a [SageMath](http://sagemath.org) package for translation surfaces in Sage that is maintained by Vincent Delecroix (see the complete list of contributors on the [PyPI page](https://pypi.python.org/pypi/)).
 You can install it using the following one-line command

     $ sage -pip install surface_dynamics --user

+Or alternatively, you can use it inside [Sage Cell](https://sagecell.sagemath.org/) (thanks to Andrey Novoseltsev).

-This page describe quickly some usage of the library.
+This page describes quickly some usage of the library.
 Other sources of information includes

 - [PyPI page](https://pypi.python.org/pypi/surface_dynamics/)
 - [reference manual](http://www.labri.fr/perso/vdelecro/surface-dynamics/)